-This is a mouthwatering dessert!
+Strawberry Shortcake is a mouthwatering old-fashioned family favorite that we just love!
 If you enjoy strawberries this is a real crowd pleaser.
-Strawberries are placed upon biscuit-type shortbreads and then smothered with whipped cream or ice cream.
-Yummy!
-While the original recipe calls for shortening I’ve changed that to butter for this recipe since I’ve tried to eliminate as many hydrogenated oils as possible from my diet.
+Strawberwhipped topping or ice cream.
+Triple yummy!
+While the original recipe called for shortening I’ve changed that to coconut oil since I’ve tried to eliminate as many hydrogenated oils as possible from my diet.

-My mom used to make strawberry shortcake for us all the time when we were kids.
+My mom used to make Strawberry Shortcake for us all the time when we were kids.
 She always had big gardens and she grew a lot of strawberries, especially for jams.
-She would make biscuits, slice them in half and butter each side, spoon sliced, sugared strawberries on top and then add vanilla ice cream scoops on top.
+She would make biscuits, slice them in half and butter each side, spoon sliced, sugared strawberries over the biscuits and then add vanilla ice cream scoops on top.
 Absolutely incredible!
 (Cool Whip hadn’t been invented then and she didn’t make whipped cream a lot.)

 I LOVE Strawberry Shortcake!

 This recipe is really pretty easy to make.
 I also made two smaller shortcakes in large ramekins.

 Strawberry Shortcake is a wonderful summer dessert.
 It’s great not only for the summer holidays, but anytime strawberries are in season or available.

 After cutting the shortcake in 8 pieces, I slice each piece in half and layer strawberries on each piece.
 Then I top with whipped topping and more strawberries.
 This dessert is also great drizzled with chocolate or strawberry syrup.

 The mason jar with the white lid contains pink Himalayan sea salt.
 The mason jar with the blue lid contains coconut oil.
 TruWhip is a more natural whipped topping without hydrogenated oils or HFCS.